❯ parkerjones.dev

 Trimming (18–50%). read, gh pr diff, and aws calls don't get gutted — the content matters — but there's still 18–50% of pure formatting cruft to shave.
 Note read ran 602 times: small per-call savings on a high-frequency command adds up to 2.7M tokens.

-The lesson I keep relearning: optimize the things you do constantly (read) and the things that dump enormous one-shot payloads (cargo test).
+The lesson I keep relearning: the things you do constantly (read) and the things that dump enormous one-shot payloads (cargo test) both matter.
 The middle is where most of the volume hides.

 Structured output with :toml mode